Terry Willesee: Career

 After three years in the United States he moved back to Australia, reading news for Nine Network affiliate STW in Perth.
 While in Perth he occasionally hosted a talkback radio show for 6PR.

 In 2001, Willesee presented a talkback radio show for Sydney radio station 2GB.

-In 2002, Terry returned to national television where he anchored Willesee Across Australia on Sky News Australia.
+In 2002, Willesee returned to national television where he anchored Willesee Across Australia on Sky News Australia.
 He later presented First Edition in 2002 until June 2013 when he retired.

 Willesee has also worked as a media trainer.